BassMastaCod/DAOModel/docs/usage/dao.md

 # Create a model that may or may not exist
 customer = Customer(id=10, name='Maybe New', email='maybe@example.com')

-# Upsert it - will create if id=10 doesn't exist, or update if it does
+# Create row if id=10 doesn't exist, or update row if already present
 dao.upsert(customer)
 ```